Encoding of categorical variables#

 Name: count, dtype: int64

-We see that the Holand-Netherlands category is occurring rarely.
-This will be a problem during cross-validation: if the sample ends up in the test set during splitting then the classifier would not have seen the category during training and will not be able to encode it.
+We see that the "Holand-Netherlands" category is occurring rarely.
+This will be a problem during cross-validation: if the sample ends up in the test set during splitting then the classifier would not have seen the category during training and would not be able to encode it.

-In scikit-learn, there are two solutions to bypass this issue:
+In scikit-learn, there are some possible solutions to bypass this issue:

-• list all the possible categories and provide it to the encoder via the keyword argument categories;
+• list all the possible categories and provide them to the encoder via the keyword argument categories instead of letting the estimator automatically determine them from the training data when calling fit;

-• use the parameter handle_unknown, i.e. if an unknown category is encountered during transform, the resulting one-hot encoded columns for this feature will be all zeros.
+• set the parameter handle_unknown="ignore", i.e. if an unknown category is encountered during transform, the resulting one-hot encoded columns for this feature will be all zeros;

 Tip

-Be aware the OrdinalEncoder exposes as well a parameter handle_unknown.
+Be aware the OrdinalEncoder exposes a parameter also named handle_unknown.
 It can be set to use_encoded_value.
-If that option is chosen, you can define a fixed value to which all unknowns will be set to during transform.
-For example, OrdinalEncoder(handle_unknown='use_encoded_value', unknown_value=42) will set all values encountered during transform to 42 which are not part of the data encountered during the fit call.
+If that option is chosen, you can define a fixed value that is assigned to all unknown categories during transform.
+For example, OrdinalEncoder(handle_unknown='use_encoded_value', unknown_value=-1) would set all values encountered during transform to -1 which are not part of the data encountered during the fit call.
 You are going to use these parameters in the next exercise.

 We can now create our machine learning pipeline.